 Easy and comfortable to handle.

-Intuitive design that helps ease food preparation.
+Its intuitive design helps to ease food preparation.

-The blade of the knife is sharp and tough.
+The blade is sharp and tough.

 The bolster has two versions (the standard and short model).